Structure Learning for Directed Trees: Causal Additive Trees (CAT)

 \subsection{An Oracle Algorithm}

-Similarly as for the case of DAGs, the problem in \Cref{eq:CausalGraphMinimizesGaussianScore} is a combinatorial optimization problem, for which the search space cardinality grows super-exponentially with $p$.
+Similarly as for the case of DAGs, the problem in \Cref{eq:CausalGraphMinimizesGaussianScore} is a combinatorial optimization problem, for which the cardinality of the search space grows super-exponentially with $p$.
 Indeed, the number of undirected trees on $p$ labelled nodes is $p^{p-2}$ \citep{cayley1889theorem} and therefore $p^{p-1}$ is the corresponding number of labelled trees.
 For the class of DAGs (which includes directed trees), existing structure learning such as \cite{CAM} propose a greedy search technique that iteratively selects the lowest scoring directed edge under the constraint that no cycles is introduced in the resulting graph.
 In general, greedy search procedures do not come with any guarantees and there are indeed situations in which they fail \citep{Peters2022}.
-Exploiting the assumption of a tree structure, we will see that the optimization problem of \Cref{eq:CausalGraphMinimizesGaussianScore} can be solved computationally efficiently without the need for heuristic optimization techniques.
+By exploiting the assumption of a tree structure, we will see that the optimization problem of \Cref{eq:CausalGraphMinimizesGaussianScore} can be solved computationally efficiently without the need for heuristic optimization techniques.

-Provided with a connected directed graph with edge weights, Chu--Liu--Edmonds' algorithm finds a minimum edge weight directed spanning tree, given that such a tree exists.
-That is, for a connected directed graph $\cH = (V,\cE_{\cH})$ on the nodes $V=\{1,\ldots,p\}$ with edge weights $\mathbf{w} :=\{w(j\to i): j \not = i\}$, Chu--Liu--Edmonds' algorithm recovers a minimum edge weights panning directed tree subgraph of $\cH$,
+Provided with a connected directed graph with edge weights, Chu--Liu--Edmonds' algorithm finds a minimum edge weight directed spanning tree, given that such a directed tree exists.
+That is, for a connected directed graph $\cH = (V,\cE_{\cH})$ on the nodes $V=\{1,\ldots,p\}$ with edge weights $w :=\{w_{ji}: (j\to i)\in \cE_\cH\}$, Chu--Liu--Edmonds' algorithm recovers a minimum edge weight directed spanning tree (MWDST) subgraph of $\cH$,

-where $\cT_p\cap \cH$ denotes all directed spanning trees of $\cH$.
-The runtime of the original algorithms of \cite{chuliu1965} and \cite{edmonds1967optimum} for a pre-specified root node is $\cO(|\cE_{\cH}|\cdot p) = \cO(p^3)$. \cite{tarjan1977finding} devised a modification of the algorithm that for dense graphs $\cH$ and an unspecified root node has runtime $\cO(p^2)$.
-In our experiments, we use the \verb!C++! implementation of Tarjans modification by \cite{Edmondscpp} which is contained in the R-package \verb!RBGL! \citep[][]{carey2011package}.